 Furthermore, we have established the Business Continuity Management Working Group and the Disclosure Working Group, which discuss and review the practices and initiatives for specific themes from cross-organizational perspectives.
 We will continue to make necessary reviews and upgrade our corporate structure to build a system that contributes to increasing our corporate value.

 3) Corporate Audits, Accounting Audits and Internal Audits

 With the approval of the 21st Ordinary General Shareholders' Meeting held on June 18, 2024, the Company has transitioned to a Company with Audit and Supervisory Committee.
-Therefore, information on corporate audits, accounting audits and internal audits for FY2023 shows the status before such transition, i.e., the status of corporate audits, accounting audits and internal audits as a Company with Audit and Supervisory Board.

 (A) Organization and Personnel